What does the end of the Merkel era mean for Southeast Asia? | DW | 15.09.2021

 In August 2021, Germany sent a frigate to the contested South China Sea as part of a freedom of navigation exercise.
 It was the first time Germany had sent a warship to the South China Sea since 2002, before Merkel's chancellorship.

-But a number of academics argue that Germany's nuanced brand of foreign policy and diplomatic language remains appealing to the Southeast Asian governments that now find themselves pincered in the US-China rivalry.
+But others argue that Germany's nuanced brand of foreign policy and diplomatic language remains appealing to the Southeast Asian governments that now find themselves pincered in the US-China rivalry.

-There could be some minor changes to German policy in Southeast Asia.
-But this depends on the composition of the new government post-election, said Gerstl, of Palacky University.
+There could be some changes to German policy in Southeast Asia.
+But this depends on the composition of the new government post-election, said Gerstl of Palacky University.

-"The more China-critical the new coalition government will be, the more will ASEAN's strategic importance raise for Germany," Gerstl said.
-He referred to a notable increase in anti-Beijing rhetoric by politicians across Germany's political spectrum over the past twelve months.
+"The more China-critical the new coalition government will be, the more ASEAN's strategic importance will rise for Germany," Gerstl said.
+He referred to a notable increase in anti-Beijing rhetoric by politicians across Germany's political spectrum over the past 12 months.

 This would especially be the case if the Greens, the most China-critical party in Germany, joins a coalition government, which many analysts expect it will, Gerstl explained.

-Meanwhile, Rüland from the University of Freiburg expressed that the next German government may also back the reallocation supply chains away from China; a trend being carried out by governments worldwide and exacerbated by the COVID-19 crisis.
+Meanwhile, Rüland from the University of Freiburg expressed that the next German government may also move supply chains away from China; a trend being carried out by governments worldwide and exacerbated by the COVID-19 crisis.

 "This may result in an increasing diversification of [German] foreign direct investments and a reallocation of production lines from China to Southeast Asia," Rüland said.